pbashyal-nmdp/service-gfe-submission/docs/restcalls.rst

 	</pre>
 	</div>

 At the very minimum you only have you provide a gfe and a locus.
-I suggest always running it in verbose, so you can see more detailed documentation of any potentail errors.
-The *structures* parameter is for returning each part of the GFE allele.
-By default it will always return the full structure, but you may want it to only return the GFE value if you are not concerned about each feature.
-For instance, if you submit a sequence to the gfe API without providing the *structures* parameter then it will return the accession, rank, sequence, and term for each feature.
-The *retry* parameter will set how many times you want the GFE service to retry a call to the feature service.
-Occasionally the feature service does not respond on the first request, therefore multiple may be needed for a sequence.
-The default is 6 and should only be changed for debugging purposes.

 Here is an example of a json object that can be posted to the gfe API: